mailplane/mailplane.github.com/_posts/help/2014-06-17-convert_images.md

 Hint: You can also do batch image conversions with Mailplane.

 1. Choose the images you want to convert and attach them
 2. Select the desired format.
-You can also reduce the size of your images.
+You can also reduce the size of your images.<br/>
 	![screen5](/assets/howto/2014-06-17-convert_images/screen5.png)

 3. Send that email to your own email address
-4. Open the message and download all converted images
+4. Open the message and download all converted images<br/>
 	![screen6](/assets/howto/2014-06-17-convert_images/screen6.png)